NikolaiRadke/Nokolino_pcb/manual/README.md

 # Manual for Nokolino

-This folder contains the four page manual as a PDF, written in German.
-The next file is intended for printing a smaller manual with two pages on one.
+This folder contains the four page manuals V30 and V31 as a PDF, written in German.
+The other files are intended for printing a smaller manual with two pages on one.
 Choose duplex and long edge.